BlockchainCommons/BCSwiftSecureComponents/Docs/3-ENVELOPE-NOTATION.md

 ---

-## Redaction
+## Redaction/Elision

 The holder of a credential can then selectively reveal any of the micro-claims in this document.
 For instance, the holder could reveal just their name, their photo, and the issuer's signature, thereby proving that the issuer did indeed certify those facts.

-Redaction is performed by building a target set of `Digest`s that will be revealed.
-All digests not present in the target will be replaced with redaction markers containing only the digest of what has been redacted, thus preserving the Merkle tree including revealed signatures.
-If a higher-level object is redacted, then everything it contains will also be redacted, so if a deeper object is to be revealed, all of its parent objects up to the level of the verifying signature also need to be revealed, even though not everything *about* the parent objects must be revealed.
+Elision is performed by building a target set of `Digest`s that will be revealed.
+All digests not present in the target will be replaced with elision markers containing only the digest of what has been elided, thus preserving the Merkle tree including revealed signatures.
+If a higher-level object is elided, then everything it contains will also be elided, so if a deeper object is to be revealed, all of its parent objects up to the level of the verifying signature also need to be revealed, even though not everything *about* the parent objects must be revealed.

 ```
 {
     CID(174842eac3fb44d7f626e4d79b7e107fd293c55629f6d622b81ed407770302c8) [
-        REDACTED
+        ELIDED
-        REDACTED
+        ELIDED
         holder: CID(78bc30004776a3905bccb9b8a032cf722ceaf0bbfb1a49eaf3185fab5808cadc) [
-            REDACTED
+            ELIDED
-            REDACTED
+            ELIDED
-            REDACTED
+            ELIDED
-            REDACTED
+            ELIDED
-            REDACTED
+            ELIDED
-            REDACTED
+            ELIDED
-            REDACTED
+            ELIDED
-            REDACTED
+            ELIDED
             "familyName": "SMITH"
             "givenName": "JOHN"
             "image": Digest(36be30726befb65ca13b136ae29d8081f64792c2702415eb60ad1c56ed33c999) [